Beckett University Homepage of

 Leeds, LS6 3QS

-I have been working at Leeds Beckett University (formerly known as Leeds Metropolitan University) as "Running Stream Professor of Creative Technology" in the Faculty of Arts, Environment and Technology (before August 2010: Innovation North - Faculty of Information and Technology) since September 2005.
+Since September 2005 I am working at Leeds Beckett University (formerly known as Leeds Metropolitan University) as "Running Stream Professor of Creative Technology" in the Faculty of Arts, Environment and Technology (before August 2010: Innovation North - Faculty of Information and Technology).
 My interest is in combining information and computing technology with the creative process: I envision that ubiquitous computing and wearable computing will evolve into seamless systems, providing tools for increased productivity and enabling the creation of previously not possible works.
 This interaction technology will find its way into future computer games, and can also be used for new expressive modes in creating computer music.

 My technology interest is in the development of human-computer interaction systems, specifically computer vision as a system input method, and Augmented Reality as method of computer output.
 Making computing systems more intelligent and autonomously acting can also be applied in robotics and intelligent/autonomous systems such as future transport systems, and in the short term can provide increased safety in current transport systems.

 Before moving to the UK in 2005, I lived and worked in Southern California for 9 years at Rockwell Scientific (RSC, now known as Teledyne Scientific), a corporate privately held research laboratory.
 My work was related to software development and systems concepts in projects related to human-computer interface technology.
 These R&D projects dealt with exploring the possibilities of new HCI technologies for providing a faster and direct interface between humans and computers.

 As president of SciAutonics , I facilitated in 2003 the forming of the team and company "SciAutonics" for participating in the DARPA Grand Challenge 2004, a competition of driverless vehicles.